The Challenge: Overcome Barriers Facing Underrepresented Businesses Entering and Growing in the Clean Energy Sector

 Application Process

 Applicants may submit multiple applications if proposing partnerships in distinct regions, different programmatic approaches, or separate work with different partners.
-Proposals should be emailed to rfpworkforce@masscec.com by 11:59 pm on April 25, 2025, with "CUBS Grant Application” in the subject line.
+Proposals should be emailed to CUBSBusinessSupport@masscec.com by 11:59 PM on the deadline date, with "CUBS Grant Application” in the subject line.

 Pre-Application Office Hours